 Are people unhappy or is it too un-cool to return a smile?
 Are humans afraid that if they smile back, they’ll invite trouble?
+Isn’t a smile a starting point for attachment?
 Is it that a smile is no longer recognized; that non-responsiveness coming from being lost in thought?
 I’m sincerely wondering and I want to talk about the Hidden power of Smiling in today's post.

 I was in the airport today.
 A question crossed my mind : Does location make a difference when it comes to smiling?